 Originally founded in 1980 as the California State Coalition of Rape Crisis Centers, the California Coalition Against Sexual Assault (CALCASA) was created by rape crisis centers from across the state interested in creating a unified voice to advocate on behalf of the statewide needs of survivors, system’s change, funding needs and policy advocacy.

 In 1997, CALCASA received the funding to open a fully staffed office in Oakland, California.
-Today, there are two offices located in Sacramento and Pasadena California and Washington D.C.
+Today, there are three offices located in Sacramento and Pasadena California and Washington D.C.

 Since CALCASA has a national and local perspective of emerging issues and is also familiar with the demographic and cultural makeup of California, it can help to support the work of member centers by designing effective ways to address and integrate developing issues into the direct service programs of rape crisis centers, including providing training and technical assistance that many members may not otherwise be able to access.